alexcsia/WebDevProject/README.md

 Post Search Functionality: Users, authenticated or not, can search for posts by providing search terms that may be included in post titles or tags

 Post Display: Upon searching, the blog displays a list of published posts.
 Each post is displayed with its title.
-When clicking on a post, it will display the title, content and author.
+When clicking on a post, it will display the title, content, author and associated comments along with the usernames of the commenters.

+Commenting system: Users can create comments on posts; the respective post's page will display a list of comments on the bottom.

 User Profile: Authenticated users have access to their profile page.
 On the profile page, users have the option to delete their profile or edit their information.
+Here, users can see the number of posts and comments they have created on the blog.

+Trending: Users can look at the most used tags on the website as well as lists showcasing the most active writers and the writers with the biggest word count average, all in descending order.

 ## Setup Instructions